jdavidrt/spopa-25-frontend/README.md

 [Ñ]
 ### Reliability
 #### Scenario 1: the software system must implement the Replication Pattern.
+Source: Internal service.
+Stimulus: A server instance hosting the service fails or becomes unresponsive.
+Artifact: Replicated service instances distributed across multiple nodes.
+Response: The system reroutes requests to healthy replica instances without interrupting service availability.
+Failover mechanisms ensure continued operation while the failed instance is either restarted or replaced.
 #### Scenario 2: the software system must implement the Service Discovery Pattern.
+Source: Internal microservice.
+Stimulus: A microservice attempts to communicate with another service whose location (IP/port) may have changed due to scaling or redeployment.
+Artifact: Service discovery mechanism (e.g., service registry and discovery client).
+Response: The discovery client queries the service registry to obtain the current network location of the  target service.
+If the location has changed, the registry provides the updated endpoint, allowing communication to proceed without manual reconfiguration.
 #### Scenario 3: the software system must implement the Cluster Pattern.
 #### Scenario 4: the software system must implement the Circuit Breaker Pattern(?).